-The per capita income in Rockville Centre in 2010 was $54,791, which is wealthy relative to New York and the nation.
-This equates to an annual income of $219,164 for a family of four.
+The per capita income in Rockville Centre in 2018 was $70,467, which is wealthy relative to New York and the nation.
+This equates to an annual income of $281,868 for a family of four.

+Rockville Centre is a very ethnically-diverse village.
 The people who call Rockville Centre home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rockville Centre residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rockville Centre include Italian, German, Polish, and English.
+The greatest number of Rockville Centre residents report their race to be White, followed by Asian.
+Important ancestries of people in Rockville Centre include Irish, Italian, German, English, and Polish.

 The most common language spoken in Rockville Centre is English.
 Other important languages spoken here include Spanish and Chinese.